-11.9 Children with Mental Health / Emotional Health Needs
+13.5 Children with Mental Health / Emotional Health Needs

-Pupils identified with mental health/emotional issues or those with parents/siblings identified with mental health issues will be offered additional support.
+Pupils identified with mental health/emotional issues or those with parents/ siblings identified with mental health issues will be offered additional support.
 Pupils will have a choice of staff who will listen to their concerns about themselves or other pupils and appropriate early help services are available within school.

-Some staff will practice mental health first aid.
 The lead member of staff for mental health is Luke Thorne.
 Referrals will be made to CAMHS or other appropriate services in conjunction with parents.
-The DSL or other appropriate member of staff may seek advice from the CAMHS Link Worker or consultation service.
+The DSL or other appropriate member of staff may seek advice from the CAMHS Link Worker or the consultation service.